opennetworkinglab/onos/apps/p4-tutorial/exercise-2.md

 ## Overview

-Similarly to exercise 1, in this example we want to provide connectivity between hosts of a network when using switches programmed with the `mytunnel.p4` program.
+Similarly to exercise 1, here we want to provide connectivity between hosts of a network when using switches programmed with the `mytunnel.p4` program.
 Differently from exercise 1, forwarding between hosts will be provided by the MyTunnel app, instead of Reactive Forwarding.
 The MyTunnel app provides connectivity by programming the data plane to forward packets using the MyTunnel protocol.

-Before starting, we suggest to open the `onos/apps/p4-tutorial` directory in your editor of choice for an easier access to the different files of this exercise.
+Before starting, we suggest to open the `$ONOS_ROOT/apps/p4-tutorial` directory in your editor of choice for easier access to the different files of this exercise.
 For example, if using the Atom editor:

 ```